raadu/dhaka-city-corporation-data/README.md

 - Post Office Name
 - Police Station Name
 - Nearby Areas
+- Nearby Hospitals
 - Comments About The Place

 <br>

 # How To Contribute

 We need more contributors.
 You are cordially invited to clean up this mess.
 <br>

  1. **Fork** the repo on GitHub